IlyaSekunov/asr-backend/README.md

 ### Post-processing pipeline

-The base class `TextPostprocessor` (see `app/postprocessing/text_postprocessor.py`) defines the interface.
+The base class `TextPostprocessor` defines the interface.
 The pipeline is designed so new steps can be added without touching existing code.
 ---